 During July–December 2022, 58.5% of adults used the Internet to look for health or medical information, with a higher prevalence observed among women compared with men. (source: CDC.gov)

-Use of Technology: Consider digital literacy and use technology (websites, apps) to disseminate information, ensuring it’s user-friendly.
+Use of Technology: Use digital literacy and technology (websites, apps) to share information, and ensure it’s user-friendly.
 Example: Create a user-friendly app that helps patients track their medication schedule and offers reminders for taking pills.

 —END—